Outback, Reef & Rainforest

 • Marine Park taxes and levies

-• Small World Journeys reusable water bottle and cloth shopping bag
+• Reusable water bottle and cloth shopping bag

 * Two teacher rooms (private twin or triple share rooms) are included in the trip price for groups of 15 students or more.
 For trips with low numbers (10-14), one teacher room is included.
-A supplement of $415 AUD is charged if an additional private room is required for the trip.
+A single supplement is charged if an additional private room is required for the trip.
+If teachers are happy to share a room, no additional costs are incurred.

 Small World Journeys reserves the right to change the order of activities for logistical reasons.
-Prices are valid for travel until 31 March, 2024.
+Prices are valid for travel from 1 April 2025 until 31 March, 2026.

 • Airfare to Cairns